Group Allocator

 - Uses

-to perform a ROM lookup, selecting the order information for the allocated group.
+group_init_hsto perform a ROM lookup, selecting the order information for the allocated group.
 This information is used to build an un-aligned load-store order matrix. - A

-.
-This is built by the functionMaskLess
+1in(le, se)indicates thatstore_{se}comes beforeload_{le}.
+This is built by the functionMaskLess. - Performs

-.
+CyclicLeftShifton this matrix two times, shifting it horizontally bystq_tail_iand vertically byldq_tail_i.
 This correctly places the sub-matrix within the LSQ’s main order matrix.

 - Uses